philipostr/PDP/diary.md

 ## Entry #3 (August 22, 2025) *Chewing gum and parsing code, and I'm all out of code*

-I'm not entirely sure how to deliminate tokens once they're lexeme has been found.
+I'm not entirely sure how to deliminate tokens once their lexeme has been identified.
 What I mean is, I check if a `char` slice starts with `"for"` and conclude that I found an `for` keyword, but what if the entire word was meant to be a variable `fortress`?
 I can of course use a regex to validate that the lexeme is complete, but I feel like that is extremely overkill and not really _graceful_.
 So my current plan is to simply use helper functions that confirm different types of boundaries, and use the correct one for each token type.
 I don't know how well that will age since it requires me to guess every possible character that can follow a lexeme in some cases, but I think it's fine at least for now.

 ## Entry #2 (August 15, 2025): *I already have regrets*